abel-research/ampscan/CONTRIBUTING.md

 # Contributing

 Hey everyone!
-Thanks for taking time to contribute, we want to ensure AmpScan is a collaborative project within the P&O community and we really appreciate your input.
+Thanks for taking time to contribute, we want to ensure ampscan is a collaborative project within the P&O community and we really appreciate your input.

 Before you contribute to the repo, please discuss your prospective change with a member of the core team.
 We can be contacted via email, twitter or on GitHub.